b---c/Jose4jBioPromptExample/README.md

 1. Enter some text and tap the button to "Sign & Verify" or "Encrypt & Decrypt"
-1. Present fingerprint when prompted (on the emulator, hit the '...' on the toolbar on the right hand side to open 'Extended Controls' then select 'Fingerprint' and 'touch the sensor'.
+1. Present fingerprint when prompted (on the emulator, hit the '...' on the toolbar on the right hand side to open 'Extended Controls' then select 'Fingerprint' and 'touch the sensor')
 1. The text and the the JWS or JWE will be shown
 1. Profit?